 The first few decades after the declaration of independence in 1917 were turbulent times and there was a lot of legislative work to do.
 The Antiquities Act (295/1963) was enacted after a long preparation period in 1963 and it replaced the Decree of 1883, except the part that concerned buildings.
 In the Antiquities Act, which still stands today, the objects are divided in three categories: immovable ancient monuments, movable antiquities, ships and vessels.
 Immovable monuments are protected as memories of Finland's ancient settlements and history.
 As in the previous legislation, the monuments are protected by the law with no need for separate decisions.
-Any working with the legislation concerning the built heritage at the Department of the Built Environment.
-Her previous position was a legal adviser at the
+Any exception requires permission.
+Whereas monuments are only referred to as "ancient", both movable antiquities and wrecks of ships and other vessels have to be at least hundred years old to be covered by the Act.